aces/Loris/docs/wiki/99_Developers/ReactJS_Guidelines.md

 To compile all `ES6/JSX` files in LORIS, use the following command:

 ```
-npm run compile
+npm run build
 ```

 which is a short-cut for:

 ```
-./node_modules/.bin/webpack
+./node_modules/.bin/rspack build
 ```

 **Step 3: Watch all files (optional)**

-You can have webpack watch for changes to all revelant files and compile them on the fly:
+You can have rspack watch for changes to all revelant files and compile them on the fly:

 ```
-npm run watch
+npm run serve
 ```

 which is a short-cut for:

 ```
-./node_modules/.bin/webpack --watch
+./node_modules/.bin/rspack serve
 ```

 ---